 Energy codes are also the only codes that pay for themselves by reducing load demand for utilities and operational costs for owners, putting money in the pockets of consumers.
-Adopting new energy codes as they are published helps standardize industry practices, improves building energy efficiency, performance, and resilience, saves homeowners and states energy and money, and enhances job growth through the implementation of new technologies, construction methodologies, and third-party compliance options.
+Adopting new energy codes helps standardize industry practices, improves building energy efficiency, performance, and resilience, saves homeowners and states energy and money, and enhances job growth through implementation of new technologies, construction methodologies, and third party compliance options.